charliespy/Power-Outages-Analysis/README.md

 The three distributions have similar IQR and shape.
 However, the median and 75% quartile outage duration is the highest in cold climate.
 The warm category has the fewest outliers, and the normal category has the most outliers.
 Overall, the cold climate tends to have longer and more variable outage durations.
 In contrast, the warm climate tends to have shorter and more consistent durations.
 This confirms our prediction that power outages are more likely to be severe and impactful in cold climates, where it snows more often than in the warm climates, where there's sunshine most of the time.

-From this box plot, one could hypothesize that although climate conditions do not have a strong impact on both the duration and variability of power outages.
+From this box plot, one could hypothesize that climate conditions do not have a strong impact on both the duration and variability of power outages.
 Therefore, in our hypothesis tests, we will likely not adopt `CLIMATE.CATEGORY` as a feature variable.

 Next, we will use another box plot to analyze the influence of different `CAUSE.CATEGORY`s on the `ANOMALY.LEVEL` of the outage.